 The electron orbit and motion p in this scenario is presented as eq.(1).
 The vectors E and B represent the total fields, which include both static and electromagnetic components.
-The variable p denotes the momentum, c is the speed of light in vacuum, x represents the electron's position, e denotes the electron's charge and 𝑚0 is the electron's rest mass.
+The variable p denotes the momentum, c is the speed of light in vacuum, r represents the electron's position, e denotes the electron's charge and 𝑚0 is the electron's rest mass.